michaelvcolianna/bookish.space/README.md

 # bookish.space

 Building a proof-of-concept platform with the idea that the big social media accounts can be cluttered & harmful.
-Hoping to make something along the lines of:
+Already built:

 - User signup, two-factor, email verification stuff
 - Some kind of simple user profile

+Hoping to add things along the lines of:

 - Multiple projects, which would consist of:
   - What the user seeks from the project – readers/feedback/an agent
   - Details depending on what the user is seeking (links for readers, type of feedback, query letters/synopses)